Part II of The Definitive Guide to Remote Employees (VAs) from the Philippines

 Remote work has become increasingly popular in the last decade with more and more people joining the online workforce.
 With the advent of the internet age and increasingly advanced technology to communicate and conduct business, a paradigm shift has occurred in what is considered “work” and in the understanding of a workplace.
 Because it has become more fluid, remote employees are now considered the same as any employee in your in-house staff.

 Virtual Assistants in the Philippines are especially popular for businesses looking to hire their first employee.
 If you want to understand why that is, we broke down all the reasons why businesses are seeking Filipino remote employees.
 They can be hired in two ways: the first is direct hiring through the online job marketplaces, which are a digital database of job listings from companies looking to hire that is targeted at their experienced remote worker members.
 The other way is through an agency, which provides a more personalized approach to finding remote employees for companies looking to hire.

 There are three types of remote employees from the Philippines that you can hire:

 Freelancers / Project-Based Employee

 Freelancing has become an incredibly popular way of making money for many people.
 When you hire a freelancer, you are usually hiring them on a contractual basis for a specific project or a specific task.
 They are not regular employees and are almost always remote workers.

 A full-time remote employee is the same as the regular in-house employees in hours worked and in full-time pay.
 In this respect, it is salaried employment that is done remotely.
-They are a regularized employee of your company who works for a specific position.

 Unlike freelancers, part-time employees are part of the company they work for and are not self-employed.
 But unlike full-time employees, part-time employees work for a smaller amount of hours and earn at least half of what full-time employees make.